 Chinatown is also home to a number of Malaysian restaurants.
 Two of our favorites: Nyonya for shrimp paste-packed stir fries, noodles, roti, and pandan-wrapped chicken wings; and Aux Epices, which is lighter and a little fancier, with big portions of clean-flavored rendang, nasi lemak, and laksa.

 Brunch in Chinatown means dim sum, an endless parade of steamed and fried bites from carts that roam the dining room.
-Though Jing Fong is one of the most popular, and it has some appeal for the sheer enormity of the place, my personal favorite is at 88 Palace under the Manhattan Bridge.
-It's especially affordable, less crowded, and does dishes you won't find elsewhere.
+Though Jing Fong is one of the most popular, and it has some appeal for the sheer enormity of the place.

 You could also visit Nom Wah Tea Parlor, if only to walk down creepy-awesome and historic Doyers Street to get there.
 Nom Wah is the city's oldest dim sum house, but it's been rebuilt from the inside out with much better food.
 You order off a menu, not from a cart, which means your meal is made to order rather than sitting somewhere in a steamer tray.

 The best noodles in Chinatown can be found at noodle specialists, not full-service restaurants.
-Many of these small shops and hole in the wall restaurants focus on addictive chewy hand-pulled noodles that deserve just as much love as ramen and Italian pasta.
+Many of these small shops and hole in the wall restaurants focus on captivating chewy hand-pulled noodles that deserve just as much love as ramen and Italian pasta.
 Tasty Hand Pulled Noodles does them very well, though they're best ordered stir fried with assorted meats and vegetables rather than in soup.
-At Spicy Village (née Henan Flavor), excellent wide noodles can top the "Big Tray of Chicken," a spicy, saucy, oily stew of chicken wings and thighs with potatoes, star anise, and Sichuan peppercorn.
+At Spicy Village, excellent wide noodles can top the "Big Tray of Chicken," a spicy, saucy, oily stew of chicken wings and thighs with potatoes, star anise, and Sichuan peppercorn.
 One order is enough to feed three.

-Spicy Village is one ambassador of a rare Chinese cuisine in the States; the Chinatown location of Xi'an Famous Foods is another.
+Spicy Village is one ambassador of a rare Chinese cuisine in the States; Xi'an Famous Foods is another.
 Their noodles have few equals in the city, and toppings of chili oil, black vinegar, and cilantro or intensely cumin-spiced lamb are one of the best ways to spend five bucks in New York.

 My personal favorite dumplings in the neighborhood come from Lam Zhou Noodle Shop, which makes decent noodles but incredibly juicy, soy-saucy dumplings that have more tender fillings than almost anywhere.
 Order them boiled as the skins don't take to frying as well.
 And as mentioned before, if you're looking for soup dumplings, Shanghai Cafe Deluxe is your spot.